WasmEdge/docs/docs/develop/javascript/networking.md

 ## Prerequisites

-Make sure that [you have Rust and WasmEdge installed](../setup.md).
+[Install WasmEdge](../../../start/install.md).
 To make HTTPS requests, install the [WasmEdge TLS plug-in](../../../start/install.md#tls-plug-in).

-Then, [install WasmEdge-QuickJS](./hello_world#prerequisites).
+[Install WasmEdge-QuickJS](./hello_world#prerequisites).
 Make sure that the `modules` directory is located in your local directory where you want to execute the `wasmedge` command.

 ## Fetch client